lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <img src="https://res.cloudinary.com/lansolo99/image/upload/c_fit,dpr_auto,q_auto,w_auto/v1757161657/lansolo.dev/posts/the-giskard-hub-evolutions" alt="Giskard Hub - evolutions">

 Originally Giskard released an [open source library](https://github.com/Giskard-AI/giskard-oss), before extending its capacity to a fully featured SDK.
 This latter provides access to the Hub API, allowing users to drive hub operations from their terminal.
 When I started, the hub was kind of a bland Shadcn stylized UI, before we gradually customized the UI to align with the [revamped branding](https://www.giskard.ai/knowledge/a-new-look-for-sophia-the-story-behind-giskards-rebranding).

+There are basically 2 kinds of improvements:

+- UX/UI improvements over existing features: addressing customers' pain points or we simply figured out ourselves that the UI was not intuitive enough
+- New features: those are opportunities to craft a tailored UI following our benchmarking and tested prototypes.

+The process involves Linear Cards to establish some specs, and (most of the time) Figma screens to validate the intention before jumping into the implementation itself.

 The hub has now a distinguishable identity with its singular color palette, font, and some turtle inserts here and there 🐢.

 - The first significant feature introduced last year was the scan
 - The dashboard has been revamped twice, surfacing more relevant monitored metrics
 - Then came the collaboration layer with the "Tasks", assignable to users, and acting as a lightweight project management feature
 - We added the scenario based dataset generation to allow users to craft them from a tailored script
-- under the hood, a lot of improvements have been made for the developer experience, with some APIs enhancements
+- Under the hood, a lot of improvements have been made for the developer experience, with some APIs enhancements

+Read more on the [Giskard rebranding](https://www.giskard.ai/knowledge/a-new-look-for-sophia-the-story-behind-giskards-rebranding).

 ## Where we are heading